ohdsi-studies/PsmVsCm/README.md

                CohortDiagnostics)
 ```

-4. Once installed, you can execute the study by modifying and using the following code:
+4. Once installed, you can define parameters using the following code:

 Line 37